slack-ruby/slack-ruby-bot/UPGRADING.md

 ### Upgrading to >= 0.8.0

+#### Require a concurrency library

+The `faye-websocket` library is no longer required by default.
+Add either `faye-websocket` or `celluiloid-io` to your `Gemfile` depending on which concurrency implementation you'd like to use.
+We recommend `celluloid-io` moving forward.

 #### Hook::Base was removed, explicitly register any custom hook classes

 Hook classes are now handled differently, namely they are explicitly registered into `SlackRubyBot::Server` via a configuration option (`hook_handlers`) or by passing a similar hash later on through the `add_hook_handlers` method.
 Including Hook classes directly into the server class is no longer needed.